forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 ### Version Control Considerations

-One thing worth noting when you are converting your metadata to source format is that your version control system might require some configuration or scripting to follow the massing renames.
+One thing worth noting when you are converting your metadata to source format is that your version control system might require some configuration or scripting to follow the mass renames.
 Git, for example, tracks only a small number of file renames at a time by default.
 To fix this, change the following setting.

 ```bash
 $ git config merge.renameLimit 999999